visual-learning/generative-modeling/README.md

    2. Find $x_{t-1}$ using the equations above.
 3. Return $x_0$

-#### Question 3.1: Implement DDPM sampling as described above to generate samples from the pretrained diffusion model.
-Below is an example of some generated samples from the pretrained model.
+#### Question 3.1: Implement DDPM sampling as described above to generate samples from the pre-trained diffusion model.
+Below is an example of some generated samples from the pre-trained model.
 (15 points)

 <img src="./diffusion/sample_images/ddpm.png" width="400px"><img>